HD 97950

-HD 97950, is a multiple star system and part of a super star cluster within the NGC 3603 H II region.
-It was catalogued as a single star although it was always known to be a compact cluster.
-It is now resolved into a massive multiple star at the centre of one of the densest clusters in the galaxy.
+HD 97950, is the central core of a super star cluster within the NGC 3603 H II region (similar to R136 within the Tarantula Nebula).
+It was catalogued as a single star, but has now been resolved into one of the densest clusterings of stars in the galaxy.

 Only the six lettered stars A-F at the core of the cluster are typically referred to as components of HD 97950, while the remaining stars of the cluster and surrounding area are usually numbered as members of NGC 3603.
 The cluster itself is still called the HD 97950 cluster as well as the NGC 3603 young cluster (NGC 3603YC).
 There are no other notable groupings of stars in NGC 3603 and the HD 97950 cluster is often loosely referred to as simply NGC 3603.

 Members

 The main components are designated A1, A2, A3, B, and C, of which A1 and C are known to be spectroscopic binaries.
 A1a, A1b, and C are all WN6h Wolf–Rayet stars, amongst the most massive and luminous known.

 There are several dozen early O class stars (O3 and O4) in the cluster, mostly main sequence stars.
 There are just a handful of giants and supergiants including: one prominent early B supergiant, Sher 25; a highly luminous O3.5 supergiant, Sher 18; and an interesting carbon-rich O9.7 supergiant, Sher 23.